u1aryz/firebase-auth-token-copy-ui/README.md

 pnpm run dev
 ```

-You can then access the web application at http://localhost:5173.
+You can then access the web application at http://localhost:5173 by default.

 To copy a Firebase Authentication ID Token, follow these steps: